-With my five-year-old, I mixed in 20 heart candies in the tub and challenged him to find them all.
-I gave the rule that he had to use the tools to hunt; he couldn’t use his hands.
+With my five-year-old, I mixed 20 heart candies in the tub and challenged him to find them all.
+I gave the rule that he had to use the tools for hunting; he couldn’t use his hands.
 You can adjust this for your child’s age and interest.
 Digging in with your hands is super fun too!

 Valentine Snack Board & Movie

-I love all of those pretty, themed snack boards that seem so popular right now.
+I love those pretty, themed snack boards that seem so popular now.
 But you know what I like even better?
 Letting my kids be involved in helping to make the snack board!

-It may not always look perfect, but he has fun making it, and that’s what matters most!
-Here are some ideas for things to include on a kid-friendly Valentine snack board:
+It may not always look perfect, but he has fun making it, which matters most!
+Here are some ideas for things to include on a kid-friendly Valentine’s snack board:

-- Marshmallow and strawberry kabobs (assembling these is a fine motor practice too!)
+- Marshmallow and strawberry kabobs (assembling these is fine motor practice too!)